 The Dangers of Synthetic Identity Fraud

-- Because there’s no consumer to alert an organization to fraudulent activity during account life, fraudsters can use synthetic identities to keep accounts open for months-to-years, garnering credit line increases and improved credit standing, only to eventually max out the credit line and disappear without a trace.
+- When there’s no consumer to alert an organization to fraudulent activity during account life, fraudsters can use a synthetic identity to keep accounts open for months-to-years, garnering credit line increases and improved credit standing, only to eventually max out the credit line and disappear without a trace.

-- Once the account charges off, because there is no consumer victim to dispute the tradeline, synthetic frauds are often categorized as credit bads – as there is no clear evidence of fraudulent activity.
-For enterprises, this means its tough to even know they have a synthetic fraud problem – and even harder to know whether new defenses are proving effective.
+- Once the account charges off, with no consumer victim to dispute the tradeline, synthetic frauds are often categorized as credit bads – as there is no clear evidence of fraudulent activity.
+For enterprises, this means it is difficult to even know they have a synthetic identity fraud problem – and even harder to know whether new defenses are proving effective.

 In Synthetic Identity Fraud Prevention, the Network Matters